u-brite/HeriVar/README.md

   - Unzip the executable file and use it. ( /data/project/ubrite/hackathon2022/staging_area_teams/HeriVar/Tools/ldak5.2.linux - It can be accessible by everyone)
   - It also have executable for MAC users.

-- Note: Please check Dependencies before installing the tool (#dependencies)
+- Note: Please check Dependencies before installing the tools.

 <p align="center">